Dissembling and Assembling the Colt Single Action

-Read entire instructions before you pick
+Read entire instructions before you pick up a screwdriver

 First pull the hammer back to half cock, and open the loading gate.
 Hold Pistol with the muzzle pointing upwards.

 Push the base pin latch unit and remove the base pin.

 Very carefully remove the cylinder making sure the cylinder does not come in contact with the inside of the frame

 window.
 Next we remove the ejector tube with the rod, head and spring.
 First remove the ejector screw, be careful it’s an easy screw to slip out of and scratch your colt.
 Once the screw is out, the tube will either just fall off the barrel or it won’t.